Newport News Shipbuilding

 On 23 October 2001, the Department of Defense concluded that the benefits and savings offered by the proposed Northrop Grumman acquisition of Newport News were comparable to the savings of the proposed General Dynamics/Newport News merger and the Northrop Grumman transaction had the additional benefit of preserving competition.
 On that date, the Department of Justice announced that it had filed suit to block General Dynamic's proposed acquisition of Newport News.
 On 02 November 2001 Northrop Grumman Corporation stated that it was informed that the Department of Justice had closed its investigation of the company's previously announced proposal to acquire Newport News Shipbuilding, thereby allowing the company to proceed with the acquisition.

 On 06 November 2001 Northrop Grumman Corporation amended its offer for all outstanding shares of common stock, including associated rights, of Newport News Shipbuilding.
 On 08 November 2001 Northrop Grumman Corporation and Newport News Shipbuilding announced that they had signed a definitive agreement under which Northrop Grumman will acquire Newport News Shipbuilding.
 Newport News Shipbuilding's shareholders may elect to receive either $67.50 per share in cash or a number of shares of Northrop Grumman common stock designed to provide a value of $67.50.
 The acquisition is valued at approximately $2.6 billion, which includes the assumption of approximately $500 million of Newport News Shipbuilding debt.

-Following the close of the transaction, Newport News will initially be operated as a Northrop Grumman sector.
-Longer term, Northrop Grumman plans to combine its two shipbuilding businesses into one operating sector.
+Following the close of the transaction, Newport News was initially be operated as a Northrop Grumman sector.
+Longer term, Northrop Grumman planned to combine its two shipbuilding businesses into one operating sector.